 Garage lettings and sales

-In September 2015 the council decided to review its garage stock and sell those that were no longer of social or economic value.
+In 2017 the council started to review its garage stock and sell those that were no longer of social or economic value.

 Please see below for the answers to some commonly asked questions: